MicrosoftDocs/azure-media-services/media-services/latest/stream_subclip_media_how_to.md

 ms.author: inhenkel
 ---

-# How to subclip media in the Azure portal
+# How to subclip media

 You may want your viewers to play only a section of a video.
 There are a few ways to accomplish this:

 1. Use an asset filter.
-1. [Submit subclipping jobs](subclip_media_sdk_how_to.md) with the standard encoder on an output asset using REST or an SDK.
+1. Submit subclipping jobs with the standard encoder on an output asset using REST or an SDK.

-For this example, you will use the asset filter method.

 ## Prerequisites